 The applied physics major is recommended for those students aiming to go into the workforce after graduation, as well as those who intend to go to grad school in engineering.
 Again, there is a high degree of flexibility in the choice of advanced courses and the emphasis is on a practical approach.

 Major in Physics with an Astrophysics Emphasis

 The physics major with an astrophysics emphasis is for students who have an interest in the large-scale mysteries of the universe.
 It can serve both those that intend to go to graduate school and those who want to go into the workforce, depending on the choice of advanced courses and electives.

 The physics department also offers a physics minor, with the first four semesters the same as for the physics major.
 After those first four semesters, to obtain the minor it is necessary to take one 4-credit advanced physics course (300 level or above), to choose from the department's offerings.

-Concordia offers a dual-degree pre-engineering program in partnership with the College of Engineering at Valparaiso University (Valparaiso, Ind.).
-Three engineering majors are offered in this program: mechanical, electrical, and computer engineering.
-Students spend three years at Concordia and two years at Valparaiso University, obtaining a B.A. in applied science from Concordia and a B.S. in engineering from Valparaiso University at the conclusion of the program.
+Concordia offers a dual-degree pre-engineering program in partnership with both the College of Engineering at North Dakota State University (Fargo) and the College of Engineering at Valparaiso University (Valparaiso, Ind.).
+Students spend three years at Concordia and two years at NDSU or Valparaiso University, obtaining a Bachelor of Arts in applied science from Concordia and a Bachelor of Science in engineering from NDSU or Valparaiso at the conclusion of the program.

 Double Major in Physics and Education